 Fulfilling our Standards: Code of Conduct and Auditing

 Compliance with our Code of Conduct for the procurement of goods is a prerequisite for the start and continuation of a business relationship with our suppliers.
-Among other things, this code clearly prohibits child labor and forced labor and sets out requirements for wages and working hours, health and safety at the workplace, and environmental and animal protection principles.
+Among other things, this code clearly prohibits child labor and forced labor and sets out requirements for wages and working hours, health and safety at the workplace, the freedom to unionize for all workers and environmental and animal protection principles.
 Our regulations are based on the core labor standards of the International Labor Organization (ILO).
 To ensure that the standards and guidelines set out in the Code of Conduct are observed in our supply chain, we conduct regular audits at our suppliers' production units to monitor compliance with our standards and identify potential risks.
 As part of the German Supply Chain Duty of Care Act, we have set up a reporting system through which people in our supply chain can anonymously and confidentially forward complaints and information about violations of our standards to us.
 We record these reports and follow them up consistently.